 The allowance for doubtful accounts reflects the Company's best estimate of probable losses inherent in the accounts receivable balance.
-The Company estimates the allowance based on known troubled accounts, historical experience, the age of the accounts receivable balances, credit quality of the Company's customers, current economic conditions, and other factors that may affect customers' ability to pay.
-The Company records its allowance for doubtful accounts based upon its assessment of various factors.
-As of December 31, 2015, the Company provided 100% (December 31, 2014 - 100%) allowance for accounts receivable aged more than four years, approximately 71.3% (December 31, 2014 - 56.3%) allowance for accounts receivable aged between two years and three years, approximately 13.6% (December 31, 2014 - 18.5%) allowance for accounts receivable aged between one year and two years, and approximately 1.4% (December 31, 2014 - 1.8%) allowance for accounts receivable aged less than one year.
+The Company estimates the allowance based on historical experience, the age of the accounts receivable balances, credit quality of the Company's customers, current economic conditions, and other factors that may affect customers' ability to pay.
+As of December 31, 2019, the Company provided 99.6% (December 31, 2018 - 100%) allowance for accounts receivable aged more than four years, approximately 82.8% (December 31, 2018 - 96.9%) allowance for accounts receivable aged between three years and four years, approximately 44.4% (December 31, 2018 - 90.6%) allowance for accounts receivable aged between two years and three years, approximately 14.6% (December 31, 2018 - 42.1%) allowance for accounts receivable aged between one year and two years, and approximately 1.4% (December 31, 2018 - 1.4%) allowance for accounts receivable aged less than one year.